Andreas Xanthos: Political career

 Xanthos is a member of the Central Committee of Syriza.
 He was first elected as a Member of the Hellenic Parliament for Rethymno, Crete, in the May 2012 legislative election and was subsequently reelected in June 2012, January 2015 and September 2015.

-In January 2015, Xanthos was appointed as an Alternate Minister of Health in the First Cabinet of Alexis Tsipras.
+In January 2015, Xanthos was appointed an Alternate Minister of Health in the First Cabinet of Alexis Tsipras.
 In April, he claimed between 2.5 and 3 million people are "lost in the bureaucracy of a National Health System" and announced plans to cover uninsured Greeks.

-Following the formation of the Second Cabinet of Alexis Tsipras, in September 2015, Xanthos was appointed as the Minister of Health.
+Following the formation of the Second Cabinet of Alexis Tsipras, in September 2015, Xanthos was appointed the Minister of Health.
 Pavlos Polakis was also appointed to the Ministry of Health as an Alternate Minister of Health.
 It was noted that both Xanthos and Polakis were Cretan ministers, two of only three in the government.
 In an interview with Kathimerini in October 2015, Xanthos addressed the frailty of the National Health System, noting that he was reversing the six year trend of reducing the number of staff in the Service by hiring 3,400 additional staff members by 2016.

 In an interview with Mega, a television station, in November 2015, Xanthos acknowledged that "[t]he healthcare system condition is on the verge of falling apart and the government knows this."
 He also agreed with the warnings of doctors that the healthcare system was constantly on the verge of a blackout due to the lack of staff.
 In November, Xanthos also met with Elhadj As Sy, Secretary General of the IFRC, on a two-day visit to Greece.